 BBQ smokers: how to use a smoker grill

 Smoker grills are ideal for cooking food at lower temperatures, meaning you get gentler, slower cooking over a longer time, and incredibly crispy on the outside, tender on the inside meat.
-The other advantages of smoker grills?

 Find the best smoker grills in our buyer's guide.